 More research is needed to explore the use of CBD in pets, and scientist are just starting to fully understand its effects.

 The Future of CBD

 It is an understatement to say that CBD has taken the world by storm.
-Not only is the medical community looking to CBD for treating many disorders and diseases, it has been popularized as the new “it” product by present culture.
+Not only is the medical community looking into CBD's potential, but it has been popularized as the new “it” product by present culture.
 From drink additives to face cream, the possibilities for CBD use seem limitless.
 On the other hand, the current landscape surrounding CBD looks quite different from what activists and scientists expected.
 The federal government’s vague stance on CBD has created many problems that currently face the industry.
 Presently, it is considered to be the "wild west" in terms of CBD and CBD products.
-Much clarity is needed to insure everyone can benefit from safe, effective, and consistent products.
-It is Royal Leaf's mission to accomplish such standards, even before FDA regulations take effect.

 Although the future of CBD may not be completely clear, one thing is for certain, CBD is not going away anytime soon.
 We are excited by CBD's tremendous potential and look forward to continuing our mission in providing the highest quality CBD products.